 Schedule a Free Consultation

-Being involved in a car accident can be catastrophic for the victims.
-It can leave them dealing with shock, physical injuries, emotional distress, and grief.
-Extensive medical expenses, including hospital stays, rehabilitation, scans, medical treatment, and follow up visits are common needs after an accident.
+Being involved in any type of car accident can result in catastrophic injuries for the victims.
+It can leave them dealing with shock, physical injuries, and emotional distress.
+Extensive medical expenses, including hospital stays, rehabilitation, lab tests, medical treatment, and follow-up visits are common needs after an accident with a teen driver.
 If your injuries left you temporarily or permanently debilitated, you may not be able to return to work right away, or ever, which limits your income on top of piling medical bills.

-According to CBS News, teenagers are actually more skillful drivers than adults, but were still more likely to be involved in fatal car accidents.
+According to CBS News, teenagers are actually more skillful drivers than adults but were still more likely to be involved in fatal car accidents.
 The study showed that teens who are involved in sports have quicker reaction times and better peripheral vision, which is key to seeing what is happening on either side of the vehicle.
 The study also found that teens who play video games were not any better than the average driver.

 While there are several reasons car accidents involving teen drivers occur, The Centers for Disease Control and Prevention highlights the main causes behind teen car crashes:

 Distracted driving is when a driver does anything which takes attention away from the road.
 This can be eating, putting on makeup, texting while driving, talking to a passenger, and switching music on the radio.
 The biggest culprit using a cell phone while driving.